 The College has implemented procedures for students to appeal.
-Appeals are not a re-hearing of the facts of the case, but an examination of the procedure and/or outcome.
-General dissatisfaction with the outcome of a conduct case is not an appropriate basis for an appeal.
+Appeals are not re-hearing of the facts of the case, but rather an examination of the procedure and/or outcome.
+General dissatisfaction with the outcome of a conduct case or an appeal for mercy is not an appropriate basis for an appeal.